awsdocs/amazon-s3-user-guide/doc_source/create-lifecycle.md

       + Choose **Transition to Standard\-IA after**, and then type the number of days after the creation of an object that you want the transition to be applied \(for example, 30 days\)\.
       + Choose **Transition to One Zone\-IA after**, and then type the number of days after the creation of an object that you want the transition to be applied \(for example, 30 days\)\.
       + Choose **Transition to Glacier after**, and then type the number of days after the creation of an object that you want the transition to be applied \(for example, 100 days\)\.
+      + Choose **Transition to Glacier Deep Archive after**, and then type the number of days after the creation of an object that you want the transition to be applied \(for example, 100 days\)\.
 **Important**
- Amazon S3 stores the archived objects in Glacier\.
-However, these are Amazon S3 objects, and you can access them only by using the Amazon S3 console or the Amazon S3 API\.
-You cannot access the archived objects through the Glacier console or the Glacier API\.
-For more information, see [Transitioning Objects: General Considerations](https://docs.aws.amazon.com/AmazonS3/latest/dev/lifecycle-transition-general-considerations.html)\.
+When you choose the Glacier or Glacier Deep Archive storage class, your objects remain in Amazon S3\.
+You cannot access them directly through the separate Amazon S3 Glacier service\.
+For more information, see [Transitioning Objects Using Amazon S3 Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/dev/lifecycle-transition-general-considerations.html)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/lifecycle-add-transition.png)

 1. When you are done configuring transitions, choose **Next**\.